estnltk/pyvabamorf/README.md

 # Prerequisites

 In able to build the package, you need to have configured necessary development tools on your system.
 Refer to documentation of _distutils_ to see, how this should be done.
-But you are alrady good to go, if for example you have already installed _numpy_ and _scipy_ packages from source previously using _distutils_.
+But you are already good to go, if for example you have  installed _numpy_ or _scipy_ packages from source previously using _distutils_.
+In a nutshell, you need following:
+- C++ compiler
+- Python development libraries

-Another dependency required by PyVabamorf is  SWIG wrapper generator that can be downloaded from here http://swig.org/ .
+- Another dependency required by PyVabamorf is SWIG wrapper generator that can be downloaded from http://swig.org/ .

 # Installation